Gartner Suggests Rationalizing Data Integration Tools to Cut Costs

-- Planners should rationalize across the three main categories of data integration tools: extraction, transformation, and loading (ETL); data replication; and data federation, ideally arriving at a standard tool for each of these styles of data delivery.
+- Planners should rationalize data integration tools across the three main categories: 1) extraction, transformation, and loading (ETL), 2) data replication, and 3) data federation—ideally, arriving at a standard tool for each of these styles of data delivery.
 They should decide which tools to keep and which to discontinue based on the business context and requirements, rather than blindly rationalizing wherever possible based purely on cost.

 - Centralize data integration computing infrastructure to avoid redundant servers and storage caused by deployment of each tool on dedicated hardware.
 Many organizations can make substantial savings on computing capacity by implementing shared computing infrastructure for data integration workload.

 - Gartner recommends that organizations centralize data integration roles and skills into a shared-services team model to reduce staffing costs directly by 50% or more each year.

 Ted Friedman stresses that rationalization should not be limited to one business unit, and that CIOs and data integration teams should work together to lead the rationalization and shared-services program.